Skip to main content

 Image

-Check Out a Copy of Mel Fell at your Neighborhood Library
+Check Out a Copy of We Are Water Protectors at your Neighborhood Library

-Go Beyond the Book to build on your experience of reading Mel Fell with fun learning activities!
-This delightful read explores everyone's ability to be courageous and take a chance while trusting in yourself and your abilities.
-This activity guide helps children explore their imagination, think about times they have been brave and learn more about kingfishers like Mel!
+Go Beyond the Book to build on your experience of reading We Are Water Protectors with fun learning activities!
+This delightful read explores everyone's ability to be courageous and take a stand for their community.

 Supporting Your Developing Reader